 How to Troubleshoot a GE Oven Not Heating Like It Should

-A GE oven not heating properly typically has a straightforward cause and solution.
-These issues can be caused by various factors, such as wear and tear, power surges, or user error, and can prevent your oven from operating correctly.
+A GE oven not heating properly can be caused by various factors, such as wear and tear, user error, or faulty components which can prevent your oven from operating correctly.
 It may be helpful to conduct a thorough troubleshooting process to determine the specific cause of the oven not heating correctly.

 Oven Needs to Be Calibrated

-If your GE oven isn’t heating to the set temperature, it may need to be recalibrated.
-While your oven is calibrated by the manufacturer, it can be adjusted if you feel it’s inaccurate.
-Some models have an adjustment screw underneath the control knobs, while specific buttons must be pushed on electronic controls.
+If your oven isn’t heating to the set temperature, it may need to be recalibrated.
+While your oven is calibrated by the manufacturer, it can be adjusted if your dishes aren’t being cooked properly.
 Most ovens allow you to raise or lower the temperature up to 35℉ for improved accuracy.

 However, before recalibrating, make sure you always preheat your oven properly.
-Allowing the oven a full 20 minutes to heat up before cooking can ensure that it gets hot enough and maintains its temperature.
+Allowing the oven to fully preheat before cooking will ensure that it gets hot enough and maintains its temperature.

 *Note: Calibrating your oven’s thermostat can be a delicate operation.
-If you aren’t experienced with this process, we recommend hiring an oven service professional to recalibrate the thermostat properly.
+We recommend hiring an oven service professional to recalibrate the thermostat properly.

 GE Oven Element Failure